tact/public/Logging.md

 You can freely access the Tact log yourself on your devices, both to diagnose problems, and just inspecting yourself what Tact does if you’re curious.

+For privacy reasons, Tact never sends its log anywhere automatically.
+The log always remains on the device where it is produced.
+If you wish to share the information from the log with anyone, you should extract the log yourself with the below instructions, verify what it contains, and only then share it.

 ## Simple log

 You can access Tact’s recent log very simply in both macOS and iOS apps.
 Click or tap `Settings`, `Developer`.
 Scroll down and find `Application log`.
 Open it, and you see Tact’s recent log entries.